dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * but ask questions
 * let it all wash over you, a meditative javascript rain
 * for some reason i remembered this one as being more fun that it looks
-* later in the class, if you are asking for help and we ask soemthing like, what does this code do?  we most likely want a step through of,  this is a variable with the value x and we are passing that into a function etc. understanding what you think the code is doing is key to us helping
+* later in the class, if you are asking for help and we ask soemthing like, what does this code do?  we most likely want a step through of,  this is a variable with the value x and we are passing the variable reference to function b.
+* understanding what you think the code is doing is key to us helping, but is also the key to being a coder - be the machine

 ---